Leica Digilux 3 vs Panasonic LX100

-While the two cameras under review share the same sensor size, the LX100 offers a higher resolution of 12.7 megapixels, compared with 7.4 MP of the Digilux 3.
-This megapixels advantage translates into a 31 percent gain in linear resolution.
-On the other hand, these sensor specs imply that the LX100 has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.21μm versus 5.51μm for the Digilux 3).
-However, it should be noted that the LX100 is much more recent (by 8 years) than the Digilux 3, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.
+Despite having a smaller sensor, the LX100 offers a higher resolution of 12.7 megapixels, compared with 7.4 MP of the Digilux 3.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.82μm versus 5.51μm for the Digilux 3).
+However, it should be noted that the LX100 is much more recent (by 8 years) than the Digilux 3, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.

 The Leica Digilux 3 has a native sensitivity range from ISO 100 to ISO 1600.
 The corresponding ISO settings for the Panasonic Lumix DMC-LX100 are ISO 200 to ISO 25600, with the possibility to increase the ISO range to 100-25600.